HieroBC/Minha-Web-API/readme.md

 scale=A Bb B C Db D Eb E F Gb G Ab please note that it can't receive scales with octothorpes(#), only little b's (b)

-# If you want to collaborate, please send a pull request with new functionalities.
+# If you want to collaborate, please send a push request with new functionalities.